anvilistas/anvil-extras/docs/guides/modules/authorisation.rst

 * Add entries to the permissions table. (e.g. 'can_view_stuff', 'can_edit_sensitive_thing')
 * Add entries to the roles table (e.g. 'admin') with links to the relevant permissions
 * Classic mode: In the Users table, link users to the relevant roles
-* Usermap mode: In the usermap table, link users to the relevant roles
+* Custom mode: Set the table name where the user is linked to roles

 Server Functions
 ++++++++++++++++